barnabasSol/amaga_ui/README.md

 ### Shared

 The `shared` directory holds Data Transfer Objects (DTOs) and types to handle the data that is exchanged between the server and the client.

+---

+# Guide to Test Logins

+## Step 1: Navigate to the Auth Repository

+In the `auth` directory, you'll find the `repository` folder.
+This contains the logic for login and its implementation.

+## Step 2: Default Credential

+In the `LoginLogicImpl` class there's a function called `loginValidate()`, this is the function that handles client input validation but as a placeholder, there's a default credential with `abebe` and password: `123`, this function will be updated later.

+## Step 3: Understand the Login Logic

+There's a function called `handleSuccessfulLogin()`.
+This function shows how different roles are navigated to their respective pages upon successful login. the function will be further separated and abstracted later.

+## Step 4: Test Different Roles

+There's another function called `authResponse()`.
+This function is a placeholder for when the API responds with a token and a role.
+To test out the different pages, change the value of the variable called `role` in the `authResponse()` function.
+Depending on the role you set, the login should lead to the correct page.

+When the API is ready this function will be foiled in `Future<>` and gets to utilize the login API call in the `servics` directory